tsokac2/newirishlife/README.md

 * Visibly accessible **Main Menu** configure for any screen size with quick access to all website sections.
 * In the **Trip** section, I want to have quick access to the most popular online travel brands and quick link options to chose from.
 * The **Trip** section will contain custom configurated Google Maps API with some options for bus, train, or tram stations with visible markers in different colors for the fastest navigation.
-* I the **Work** section, I want to have quick access to the most popular recruitment websites and quick link options to chose from.
+* In the **Work** section, I want to have quick access to the most popular recruitment websites and quick link options to chose from.
-* I the **Life** section, I want to have quick access to the most up-to-date rental website,  most popular Irish mobile network providers, most popular grocery shop brands, and quick link options to chose from.
+* In the **Life** section, I want to have quick access to the most up-to-date rental website,  most popular Irish mobile network providers, most popular grocery shop brands, and quick link options to chose from.
 * In the **Shop** section, I want to have the option to sort and search all displayed products by categories, prices, and keywords including quick links for the different product categories, ability to purchase _without_ a User Login process.
 * In the **Shop/checkout** section visible option to create a User Profile and save delivery information.
 * I want to have the ability to create my profile for the full **[New Irish Life](https://newirishlife.herokuapp.com/)** user experience (UX).